 Jupiter in Capricorn may signify that the best way of finding meaning in life would be by defining a goal and taking strategic steps towards reaching that goal.
 As the energy of Capricorn is also connected with one’s vocation in life, with Jupiter in Capricorn one can also make a career out of Jupiterian themes, such as “religion”, “comedy”, or “philosophy”.

 The pursuit of “meaning” can also turn into a life-long project with Jupiter placed in the sign associated with longevity.
-In its extreme form, one may never feel satisfied with one’s understanding of life, and may constantly search for a more “practical” or “useful” philosophy which can help one go through life on a daily basis.
+In its extreme form, one may never feel satisfied with one’s understanding of life, and may constantly search for a more “practical” or “useful” philosophy that can help one go through life on a daily basis.

 As the archetype of Capricorn is associated with a relentless focus on the “usefulness” of things, with a concentration of this energy in the chart, one may easily come to the conclusion that if something is not useful, it is not relevant.
 With Jupiter in Capricorn, this may very well become a life philosophy: that the meaningful experiences are those which prove to be practically useful, either for the individual or for others.
 This pragmatic approach is exquisitely reflected in a line by the American poet Emily Dickinson (who had this placement in her natal chart):